 There are two valid forms of personality tests: Myers-Briggs and the Sorting Hat—BUT ONLY the Sorting Hat as defined by the collective wisdom of the broader Harry Potter fandom.
 J. K. Rowling’s Slytherinphobia is as well-documented as it is inexplicable.
-Pottermore cannot be trusted.
+We cannot trust Pottermore.

-If you don’t know your Myers-Briggs personality, you can find it out pretty easily.
-The internet is clogged with free tests of varying length and quality.
+If you don’t know your Myers-Briggs personality type, you can find out pretty easily.
+Free tests of varying length and quality clog the internet.
 I like this one, personally.
 It’s thorough but nowhere near as long as others.